qttq23/signin_oauth2_default/readme.md

 also you can view the `desktop c++` section.

 # identity platform:
-- is a hub for authentication. it signs you in, give you IdToken and RefreshToken. allows you to access Google Cloud Storage, Firebase Database,...
+- is a hub for authentication. it signs you in, give you IdToken and RefreshToken. allows you to access Firebase Storage, Firebase Database,...
 - it provides Google/Github/Facebook/Password Signin.

 - internally, it interacts with oauth2 services (google, facebook,..) and then sign you in.